 Finding sales is probably the first thing someone looking to trim their grocery budget will do, so that isn’t a tip, that’s just logic.

-Stockpiling depends on the frequency of which you will use those items and the mark off the total.
+Stockpiling depends on the frequency of which you will use those items.

 4. Discount Grocers

 The biggest lie is that discount grocers are automatically, magically less expensive.
 Discount grocers are not always cheaper.
 Some things at my Grocery Outlet were more expensive compare to my Asian supermarket and my wholesale club.
 In addition to that, they’re discounted for a reason.
 The fruits and produce I purchased at Grocery Outlet expired at twice the rate of fruits and produce elsewhere.
 I was so angry!
-I complained my husband’s ears off about that.
 The worst thing was I only shaved off 9 cents a pound!

 How We Keep Our Food Costs Low